charlestonsoftware/moneypress-cafepress/readme.txt

-=== MoneyPress : CafePress Edition (PREMIUM) ===
+=== MoneyPress : CafePress Edition ===
-Plugin Name: MoneyPress : CafePress Edition (PREMIUM)
+Plugin Name: MoneyPress : CafePress Edition
 Contributors: cybersprocket
 Donate link: http://www.cybersprocket.com/products/wpquickcafepress/
 Tags: plugin,post,page,cafepress,affiliate,shirts,pod,print-on-demand,store,products,ecommerce,revenue sharing,storefront,cj,commission-junction
-Requires at least: 2.6
+Requires at least: 3.3
-Tested up to: 3.2.1
+Tested up to: 3.3.2
-Stable tag: 3.823
+Stable tag: 3.9

-Paid/Premium Plugin.
 Put CafePress product listings on your posts and pages using a simple short code.
 List your own products or earn affiliate revenue.
 A premium plugin.

 == Description ==

-Paid/Premium Plugin.
 This plugin allows you to quickly and easily display products from CafePress on any page or post via a simple shortcode.
 Install the plugin and you can add products to your existing blog posts or pages just be entering a shortcode.
 Multiple configuration options allow you to customize the display.
 If you are a CafePress retailer, this plugin is for you!

 = Features =